AriYJ/Code2seqObfuscated/README.md

 + <MORE INFO NEEDED>

 # All Project Assignments
-All project assignments (proposal, revised proposal, first progress report, second progress report, demo slides) can be found in the 'All_Project_Assignments' directory
+All project assignments (proposal, revised proposal, first progress report, second progress report, demo slides, final report) can be found in the 'All_Project_Assignments' directory

 # Code, Scripts, Configurations, etc.
 Below is a list of scripts we have created/edited for the project.
 They can be found in the 'Code_Scripts_Configurations' directory